vodenica/CMMS-HLF/01-chaincodes/03-maintenance/README.md

 mychannel
 ```

 The commit transaction is submitted to peers of both `Org1MSP` and `Org2MSP`.
-If all targeted peers return successful responses, the Smart Contract definition is committed to the channel.
+If all targeted peers return successful responses, the chaincode definition is committed to the channel.
 To confirm this, use the peer lifecycle chaincode `querycommitted` command.

 ```bash
 peer lifecycle chaincode querycommitted --channelID mychannel --name maintenance --cafile ${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem